sedhossein/clean-code-with-clear-coder/README.md

  You are not sure that can you finish the project or not .
 Say No if you know you cant .

 - if find new framework or new programming lang or service, do not get carried away and forget your old beliefs to starting that and migrate your things on that .

+- your imporvment and learnung is not your team task.
+You should work for your company and done the tasks, learning time is not at work.
+After work or weekends or at the way to go home(or work) you can do learning.